ajshajib/raccoon/paper/paper.md

 # Acknowledgements

-We acknowledge helpful discussions with ...
+The author acknowledges helpful discussions with Michele Cappellari, Frédéric Courbin, David Law, and Tommaso Treu.
+AJS received support from NASA through STScI grants JWST-GO-2974 and HST-GO-16773.
 This work makes use of the `Astropy`, `NumPy`, `SciPy`, and `Matplotlib` packages.
-AJS received support from NASA through STScI grants JWST-GO-2974 and HST-GO-16773.

 # References